 All the other methods that will be covered here are intended to be used within this overall descriptive framework and approach.

-Before I move on to describe the various building blocks of an Enterprise Architecture, a word about “IT Enterprise Architecture” and associated methods such as TOGAF.
+Before I move on to describe the various building blocks of an Enterprise Design, a word about “IT Enterprise Architecture” and associated methods such as TOGAF.
 Although these seek to describe the architecture of the enterprise or business, this is very much from the perspective of the IT domain.
 Anything within the Business domain that is not directly related to IT tends to get ignored.
 So if schooled in these methods, please be prepared to be ‘reframed’ by what follows.
-Enterprise Architecture is about a lot more than IT.
+Enterprise Design is about a lot more than IT.

 The business model (or ‘strategic architecture’) is the strategic view of the business – the value it is seeking to create; its target customers and the nature of the relationship with these customers; the delivery capabilities and resources required; and the cost and funding models for the business.